-"As a leader in developing innovative therapies for patients with cancer, we have continued to explore novel strategies that may expand treatment benefits to more patients with advanced disease," said Jonathan Cheng, senior vice president and head of oncology development, Bristol Myers Squibb.
-"We are disappointed with the results of this trial, which we had hoped would lead to a new therapeutic option to treat metastatic melanoma.
-We express our gratitude to the patients, caregivers and investigators who chose to participate in these trials."
+"As a leader in developing innovative therapies for patients with cancer, we are committed to continuing to explore novel combinations and pathways and advancing research that may help cancer patients achieve better outcomes," said Jonathan Cheng, senior vice president and head of oncology development, Bristol Myers Squibb.
+"We are immensely grateful to the patients and investigators who participated in these studies."